zxl19/Hand_Eye_Extrinsic_Calibration/README.md

-# LiDAR_IMU_Extrinsic_Calibration
+# Hand_Eye_Extrinsic_Calibration

-MATLAB code for LiDAR-GPS/IMU extrinsic calibration based on hand-eye calibration method.
+MATLAB code for LiDAR-GPS/IMU and Camera-GPS/IMU extrinsic calibration based on hand-eye calibration method.

+## LiDAR to GPS/IMU

-## Data Preparation
+### Data Preparation

 1. Drive the vehicle in a "$\infty$" shaped trajectory.
 2. Record pose estimates of a SLAM algorithm (e.g. [A-LOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM)) and GPS/IMU pose output.
 (This can also be done in an offline manner.)